frantaing/schrecknet-lite/README.md

 Unofficial Vampire: The Masquerade V20/V5 interactive character sheet.
 Fan-made project built with **Vite**, **Tailwind CSS**, and **vanilla JavaScript**.

+> [!NOTE]
+> WIP!
+Deployment is paused!
+This live site is probably outdated!
+You can still visit though, so here's a pancake 🥞

 👉 [Github Pages link](https://overuseofrem.github.io/schrecknet-lite/)
-> 🥞 *WIP!
-Deployment is paused!
-This live site is outdated!*

 <br>